shaggy-waggy/Research-RAG/README.md

 # Research-RAG
-How do different factors such as chunk size, embedding model, etc, affect the Retrieval-Augmented Generation System.
+Testing how different factors such as chunk size, embedding model, etc, affect the Retrieval-Augmented Generation System.